Wimbledon

 Those visiting Wimbledon should note that the grounds open daily at 10am, with the start of play varying depending on the court.
 Food and drink outlets are available throughout and ticket holders should bring photographic ID with them.
 Attendees can consult the official Wimbledon website for information on what they can and can’t take into the grounds.

-How to Get Tickets For Wimbledon 2024
+How to Get Tickets For Wimbledon 2025

 Tickets for the championships are available through the public ballot, though this has now closed.
 Entry to the ballot offers the chance of a pair of tickets, or single tickets, for either Centre Court, No. 1 Court, No. 2 Court or No. 3 Court.
 Applicants cannot select a date or court preference and one applicant per household is permitted.
 Ticket prices vary and start at £90 for Centre Court on Day 1, through to £275 for the two singles final days.

 The other main way to get tickets for Wimbledon is to join ‘The Queue’.
-The Queue starts a five-minute walk from the grounds in Wimbledon Park and allows the public to purchase remaining show court tickets on a first-come, first-served basis, or a Ground Pass, giving the holder access to all courts aside from Centre Court and Courts No.1 and No. 2.
+The Queue starts a five-minute walk from the grounds in Wimbledon Park and allows the public the chance to purchase remaining show court tickets on a first-come, first-served basis, or a Ground Pass, giving the holder access to all courts aside from Centre Court and Courts No.1 and No. 2.
 Ground Passes are priced at £30 for the first eight days and then £20 for the remainder of the tournament.

-Who is Playing at Wimbledon 2024?
+Who is Playing at Wimbledon 2025?

 Both the men’s and women’s singles consist of 128 players, with the doubles having 104 entries into the men’s competition and 108 in the women’s.
 Wildcards can be granted, eight for each competition, to those players who do not qualify via ranking but have performed well in previous years or would be considered to stimulate public interest in Wimbledon.
-One wildcard entrant, Goran Ivanisivic, won the competition in 2001 with odds at the time available as long as 250/1.
+One wildcard entrant, Goran Ivanisivic, won the competition in 2001 with odds at the time as long as 250/1.

 Men’s winners: